oogtq/oogtq/README.md

 - 👋 Hi, I’m @oogtq
 - 👀 I’m interested in surfing in the internet,playing the baketball,soccer,tennes,watching the books,running and making some friends!
-- 🌱 I’m currently learning js.
+- 🌱 I’m currently learning js,pycharm,java.
 - 💞️ I’m looking to collaborate on the internet!
 - 📫 How to reach me ? no!!!